xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/README.md

 ### Equipment

-The participants of the workshop are expected to bring their own workstations.
-Any operating system can be utilized as long as the latest Anaconda for Python 3 is installed and the participants have access to Azure subscription.
+- An access to Microsoft Azure subscription.
+- A workstation with a current version of Anaconda for Python 3 installed.
+Windows 10 or MacOS recommended.
+- An access to Internet